Role-based access control

 When using the RETURN clause, the YIELD clause is mandatory and must not be omitted.

-For an easy overview of the existing privileges, it is recommended to use the AS COMMANDS version of the SHOW command.
-This returns the column command of type STRING containing the privileges as the commands that are granted or denied.
+For an easy overview of the existing privileges, it is recommended to use the AS COMMANDS version of the SHOW command, which returns two columns.

 Column Description Type